Habitat Interfaith Alliance Task Force

 Habitat update from the Social Justice Matters Newsletter:

-It’s time to meet our new 2017 Habitat family!
-Beginning April 8th Habitat Interfaith Alliance will begin building a home for Ali and Huda Chaied and their 3 young children.
+Meet our 2017 Habitat family!
+On April 8th Habitat Interfaith Alliance began building a home for Ali and Huda Chaied and their 3 young children.
 Ali has a college degree in journalism from a university in Iraq and is bilingual in Arabic and English.
 When the US entered Iraq in 2003, he worked for 5 years with the US Department of Defense.
 Then from 2008-11 he was hired as a translator for the US military.
 When the US military left Iraq in 2011, he and his family applied for a special immigration Visa, designed to help Iraqi interpreters and their families to immigrate to the US.
 It took almost 2 years to receive the Visa after completing the application and his family immigrated in 2012.

 Here is an excerpt of an interview with Ali that took place in March 2017: